 This page lists enhancements to vRigger version 10.1.
-These are in addition to the hundreds of changes that were made to version 10.
+This version was replaced with version 10.2.
+The changes to version 10.1 were in addition to the hundreds of changes that were made to version 10.0.

 You can also: